vikneshrajsp/engineering-ascend/system-design-challenges/gmail-design.md

 **My Response**: "Perfect!
 So I'm designing Gmail at scale with:
 - 1.5B+ monthly active users
 - Core features: email storage, spam filtering, search, real-time sync
-- Deep integration with Google's ecosystem
+- Deep integration with the broader ecosystem
 - Global scale with intelligent email processing

 Let me start by identifying the core problems we need to solve."